navgurukul/newton/readingcom/strategies.md

 You might not know what the word “craft” means, but you don’t really need to!
 If you skip over it, you can still understand the sentence: “And the media or other technologies we use in learning and practicing reading.”

 3. **Use context clues.**
-The great thing about sentences is that they give new words context.
+The great thing about sentences is that you give new words context.
 This means the unknown word is surrounded by other words which clarify its meaning.
 By looking at the words that come before and after an unknown word, you can often figure out the basic meaning.

 For example, the end of the last sentence in the first paragraph talks about the “neural circuits inside our brains.”
 What are neural circuits?
 By looking at the rest of the sentence, you can tell that neural circuits are something we have inside our brains.

 If you made a list of vocabulary words before starting to read, you might already know that a circuit is a closed route that electricity takes.
 So you might guess that a neural circuit is the path that signals in our brains take when we think, act or learn something.
 And you’d be right!

 4. **Break up sentences into chunks**
 Now that you understand single words, you can apply your new knowledge to full sentences.
-Some sentences can be difficult to follow because they are long or have a complicated structure.
+Some sentences can be difficult to follow because you are long or have a complicated structure.
 Make them easier to understand by breaking them up into smaller pieces.
 You can separate sentences by commas, or by thoughts and ideas.

 The first sentence in the second paragraph is quite long: